-With all the information on the web with respect to healthy eating tips, how can you be sure that you are doing the right things for your body?
-If you focus on the numbers, grams of protein, saturated fats, sugars, et cetera, it is very easy to quickly become overwhelmed, drawing your focus away from healthy living and replacing it with statistics.
+With all the information on the web with respect to healthy eating tips, how can you be sure that you are doing the right things for your body at the right time?
+If you focus on the numbers, grams of protein, saturated fats, sugars, etc, it is very easy to quickly become overwhelmed, drawing your focus away from healthy living and replacing it with statistics.
+It’s better to focus on the quality of food and how their properties can benefit your body, where you are in your life.

 Here are some great tips to help you eat healthier, feel better and live happier without driving yourself crazy.